Honesty in Causal Forests: When It Helps and When It Hurts: Empirical Study

 \subsection{Benchmark Data}

-We evaluate honest and adaptive estimation using the 2016 Atlantic Causal Inference Conference (ACIC) benchmarking suite~\citep{dorie2019automated}, a collection of semi-synthetic datasets for testing causal inference methods across a broad range of conditions.
-Each dataset combines real covariates from the Infant Health and Development Program (IHDP) with simulated treatment assignments and potential outcomes.
-The full benchmark includes 77 distinct data-generating processes (DGPs), each simulated 100 times, for a total of 7,700 datasets.
-Each dataset contains 4,802 observations and 58 covariates, with ground-truth CATEs available.
+We evaluate HE and AE using the 2016 Atlantic Causal Inference Conference (ACIC) benchmarking suite~\citep{dorie2019automated}, which was created for a competition to compare causal estimators.
+The benchmark consists of semi-synthetic datasets that combine real covariates from the Infant Health and Development Program (IHDP) with simulated treatment assignments and potential outcomes, providing ground-truth CATEs for each individual.

-These datasets were originally designed to evaluate performance under confounding.
-However, our focus is solely on modeling effect heterogeneity, not on adjusting for selection bias in treatment assignment.
-To eliminate confounding, we reassign treatment randomly in each dataset, maintaining a 50\% treatment proportion.
-This ensures that the estimated treatment effects are not biased by selection into treatment, isolating the task of modeling effect variation.

-A key advantage of the ACIC suite is that it provides both potential outcomes and the true CATE for each individual.
-This allows us to quantify the SNR for each dataset: the ITE for a unit can be viewed as the sum of its CATE and a noise term.
-When most of the ITE variation comes from noise, the SNR is low and heterogeneity is hard to detect.
-When the CATE explains most of the variation, the SNR is high and heterogeneity is easier to learn.
-This makes the benchmark well-suited to testing our theoretical predictions.

-The ACIC DGPs vary in complexity, functional form, and degree of heterogeneity, offering a diverse and rigorous testbed for comparing honest and adaptive causal forests.
-We exclude datasets with no treatment effect heterogeneity, yielding 7,500 datasets for analysis.